 Joseph Haydn (1732 – 1809) Prolific Austrian composer of the classical period.
 He helped develop chamber music such as the piano trio and string quartet.
 Also wrote amongst first extensive symphonies and contributed to the development of sonata.
 Haydn’s famous works include Cello Concerto No.1 in C major and Symphony No.94 in G major.

 Mozart (1756 – 1791) Austrian classical composer.
-Composing from the age of 6, Mozart’s repertoire varied from light waltzes and dances to the spiritual elevating choral music of Missa Brevis and Mass in C minor .
-He composed over 600 pieces, including symphonies, operas (e.g. Le nozze di Figaro (The Marriage of Figaro), concertos (e.g. Piano Concerto no. 21) and chamber music.
+Composing from the age of 6, Mozart’s repertoire varied from light waltzes and dances to the spiritual elevating choral music of Missa Brevis and Mass in C minor.
+He composed over 600 pieces, including symphonies, operas (e.g. Le Nozze di Figaro (The Marriage of Figaro), concertos (e.g. Piano Concerto no. 21) and chamber music.

 Beethoven (1770 – 1827) German composer and pianist of the classical and romantic period.
 Another prodigious genius.
-Beethoven’s compositions invoked both tremendous power, and soulfulness; he had a lasting influence over western classical music.
+Beethoven’s compositions invoked both tremendous power, and soulfulness; he had a lasting influence on western classical music.
 His greatest works include his Symphonies No.6 and his choral work Missa Solemnis.

 Gioachino Rossini (1792 – 1868) Italian composer.
 Rossini wrote 38 great operas, transforming the opera into its modern form.
-Great Italian works include: The Barber of Seville (1816) and La Cenerentola.
+Great Italian works include The Barber of Seville (1816) and La Cenerentola.
 He also moved to Paris and wrote for the French theatre, including the operas Count Ory (1828) and William Tell (1829)

 Franz Schubert (1797 – 1828) Austrian composer who bridged the classical and romantic periods.
 One of the few composers to evoke the spirit of Mozart, especially in his work – Symphony number 5.
-Schubert composed seven symphonies sacred music, operas and pinao music.
+Schubert composed seven symphonies sacred music, operas and piano music.
 He was also a great composer of secular vocal songs.
 Famous works include his immortal version of Ave Maria D.839, Piano Sonata in A major, D 959, Symphony in C major (Great C major, D 944), and Symphony No.5 in Bb major D.485.

 Composers of the Romantic Period

 Hector Berlioz (1803 – 1869) French composer of the Romantic period.
-Berlioz composed a Requiem for 210 voices Grande messe des morts (Requiem) and .
-Symphonie fantastique.
+Berlioz composed a Requiem for 210 voices Grande Messe des morts (Requiem) and Symphonie fantastique.
 He made significant contributions to the romantic period and the development of the modern orchestra.

 Felix Mendelssohn (1809 – 1847) German composer of the romantic period.
-Mendelsshon wrote symphonies, concerti, oratorios, piano music and chamber music.
+Mendelssohn wrote symphonies, concerti, oratorios, piano music and chamber music.
 His famous works include Hebrides Overture (Fingal’s Cave) (1830), Violin Concerto in E minor, Op.
 64 (1844) and his piano compositions – ‘Songs without words’

-Frederick Chopin (1810 – 1849) Polish born Classical composer.
+Frederick Chopin (1810 – 1849) Polish-born classical composer.
 Important compositions include piano collections, Études, Opp.
 10 and 25, and the 24 Preludes, Op.
 28. Chopin also wrote numerous polonaises, sonatas, waltzes, impromptus and nocturnes.
 Chopin is the most influential composer for the piano, becoming a staple for all piano students.

 Franz Liszt (1811 – 1886) Hungarian composer and virtuoso pianist.
 Liszt was a prominent member of the “New German School” of musicians.
-Significant compositions include: Piano Sonata in B minor (1853), “Liebesträume No. 3”.
+Significant compositions include Piano Sonata in B minor (1853), “Liebesträume No. 3”.
 He also transcribed for the piano great works by other composers, such as Schubert.
 Also developed new musical ideas, such as the symphonic poem.

 Giuseppe Verdi (1813 – 1901) Italian opera composer of the romantic period.
 Verdi is considered one of the greatest opera composer of all time.
-Famous works include “Va, pensiero” (The Chorus of the Hebrew Slaves), the “Coro di zingari” (Anvil Chorus) from Il trovatore and the “Grand March” from Aida.
+Famous works include “Va, Pensiero” (The Chorus of the Hebrew Slaves), the “Coro di zingari” (Anvil Chorus) from Il Trovatore and the “Grand March” from Aida.
 He also composed other works outside opera, such as Messa da Requiem (1874).

 Richard Wagner (1813 – 1883) German composer who wrote epic operas such as the Der Ring des Nibelungen (The Ring of the Nibelung).
-Beginning in the romantic tradition, Wagner developed his own complex and unique style of ‘total art’
+Beginning in the romantic tradition, Wagner developed his own complex and unique style of ‘total art.’

 Johann Strauss Jr. (1825 – 1899) Austrian composer of popular light music.
 He wrote over 500 waltzes, polkas, quadrilles.
 Famous works include Blue Danube Waltz, Egyptian March, Persian March and Roses from the South Waltz.

 Johannes Brahms (1833 – 1897) German composer who spent most of his life in Austria.
 Although of the romantic period, Brahms used many of the principles of baroque and classical music in his compositions.
 Famous works include Violin Concerto in D major, Op 77, “Symphony No. 3 in F Major, Op.
 90: Allegro con brio” and Sinfonia n.
-2 em ré maior op.
+2 em ré major op.
 73

-Pyotor Tchaikovsky (1840 – 1893) Russian composer.
+Pyotr Tchaikovsky (1840 – 1893) Russian composer.
 Tchaikovsky was the greatest composer of the Romantic period.
 Compositions include the 1812 Overture, Romeo and Juliet Overture, Piano Concerto No. 1 in B flat minor and ballet compositions – Swan Lake and Nutcracker.

 Camille Saint-Saëns (1835 – 1921) French composer, conductor and pianist of the Romantic era.
 Famous works include Second Piano Concerto (1868), the First Cello Concerto (1872), Danse macabre (1874), the opera Samson and Delilah (1877), the Third Violin Concerto (1880) and The Carnival of the Animals (1887).

-Nikolai Rimsky-Korsakov (1844 – 1908) Russian composer who infused a Russian tradition of folk music into classical genre.
+Nikolai Rimsky-Korsakov (1844 – 1908) Russian composer who infused a Russian tradition of folk music into a classical genre.
 He wrote five operas, symphonies and orchestral works.
 Famous works include Scheherazade, Capriccio Espagnol (including The Flight of the Bumble Bee).

 Gabriel Faure (1845 – 1924) French composer of the late Romantic period.
 Faure composed intimate Chamber music and many compositions for the piano.
-Famous works include choral masterpieces – Pavane and Requiem, and his nocturnes for piano, such as Après un rêve” and “Clair de lune”.
+Famous works include choral masterpieces – Pavane and Requiem, and his Nocturnes for piano, such as Après un rêve” and “Clair de lune”.